netlify-templates/victor-hugo/site/content/publications/bp-phenotypes.md

 ---
-title: Phenotyping patients on remote BP monitoring programs
+articlename2: Phenotyping patients on remote BP monitoring programs
-articlename: >-
+title: >-
   Patient Interaction Phenotypes With an Automated Remote Hypertension Monitoring Program and Their Association With Blood Pressure Control: Observational Study
 date: '2020-12-03'
 summary: >-